-All personnel (111) performing roadside inspections submit those inspections to CVSD for uploading into the Federal database.
-CSP and CVSD personnel complete their inspections electronically (ASPEN) and upload those inspections wirelessly.
+All personnel (102) performing roadside inspections submit those inspections to CVSD for uploading into the Federal database.
+CSP and CVSD personnel complete their inspections electronically (ASPEN or iNspect) and upload those inspections wirelessly.
 Local officers record their inspections on handwritten inspection reports and CVSD manually enters those reports into SAFETYNET.
 Subsequently, CVSD uploads them into the Federal database.
+CVSD is working with the local officers to complete and upload their inspections electronically.
 All personnel are trained and certified by the CVSD in accordance with Connecticut State statutes (Connecticut General Statutes (CGS) 14-163c) and regulations (Regulations of Connecticut State Agencies (RCSA) 14-163c-1, 2, 4 through 12 inclusive) and their respective departments have written MOUs with CVSD.